Sell Antique Jewelry

-Difference between Antique Jewelry and Vintage Jewelry
+What Is The Difference Between Antique Jewelry and Vintage Jewelry?

 The key difference between the Antique and Vintage jewelry is the time period of manufacture.
 Vintage jewelry falls between 20-100 years old.
 Antique items are defined as older than 100 years.
 This results in differences in styles, values, prominent manufacturers and collectability of pieces.